Valid Cognition (ཚད་མ་, pramāṇa)

 sakya-pandita defines valid cognition as consciousness that is non-deceptive in relation to action, agent, and object.
 He and gorampa take Dharmakīrti’s two formulations (nondeceptive cognition and revealing the unknown) as a single complete definition expressed in two ways (sonam-introduction-treasury).

-Sapan identifies only three classes of non-valid cognition: non-apprehending cognition (མ་རྟོགས་པ་), doubt (ཐེ་ཚོམ་), and distorted cognition (ལོག་ཤེས་).
-He rejects the earlier Tibetans’ five-type scheme — particularly correctly assuming consciousness (ཡིད་དཔྱོད་), which he regards as a pure fabrication, and inattentive cognition (སྣང་ལ་མ་ངེས་པ་), a pseudo-classification (sonam-introduction-treasury).
+Sapan identifies only three classes of non-valid cognition: non-apprehending cognition (མ་རྟོགས་པ་), doubt (ཐེ་ཚོམ་), and wrong cognition (Sönam: “distorted cognition”, ལོག་ཤེས་).
+He rejects the earlier Tibetans’ five-type scheme — particularly investigative thought (Sönam: “correctly assuming consciousness”, ཡིད་དཔྱོད་), which he regards as a pure fabrication, and appearance-without-ascertainment (Sönam: “inattentive cognition”, སྣང་ལ་མ་ངེས་པ་), a pseudo-classification (sonam-introduction-treasury).
+For the full Sa-gya system — definitions, sub-divisions, the dilemma-refutation of investigative thought, and bounding pervasions — see non-valid-cognition and subsequent-cognition.

 He also refutes the earlier Tibetans’ distinction between explicit and implicit realisation (དངོས་རྟོགས་དང་ཤུགས་རྟོགས་), arguing that affirmation and negation mean gaining certainty at the epistemological level, not affirming or negating things ontologically (sonam-introduction-treasury).